pedro-pedrosa/ts-expressions/README.md

 numeric(5 + 1);
 ```

-Which would be equivalent to:
+Which would be translated by the transformer to:

 ```ts
 import * as builder from 'ts-expressions/lib/expressions/ExpressionBuilder';